Enhypen: 2022: Dimension series, Manifesto: Day 1, first world tour, and Sadame

-On January 8, 2022, media outlets revealed that pre-orders for Dimension: Answer surpassed 630,000 copies.
-On January 19, Enhypen received their seventh music show win on MBC M's Show Champion with "Blessed-Cursed", followed by a win on Music Bank on the January 21.
-The track became the group's first song to peak at number one on the Gaon Download Chart, while the album peaked at number one on both the Gaon Album Chart and Oricon Albums Chart, making it Enhypen's third consecutive album to top the Japanese charts.
-It was announced on January 20 that the group set a record for the most entries of on Billboard's Hot Trending Songs Weekly, with six songs.
-Enhypen also earned their third top 20 entry on the Billboard 200, with Dimension: Answer charting at number 13, and their third consecutive number one on the Billboard World Albums chart.
+On January 19, Enhypen received their seventh music show win on MBC M's Show Champion with "Blessed-Cursed", followed by a win on Music Bank on January 21.
 On January 16, the first of a new fictional webtoon series about the group was released, titled Dark Moon: The Blood Altar.

+In February, Enhypen released the original Japanese song "Always" as the theme for the NTV drama Muchaburi!
+I will be the president, which aired beginning in January.
 On February 11, Belift announced that member Sunoo tested positive for COVID-19.
 On February 15, Belift announced Sunoo had fully recovered and ended quarantine, resuming activities on February 16.

-Enhypen's Japanese digital single "Always" was released on February 22, 2022.
-It was included on the track list of Enhypen's second Japanese single Dimension: Senkō (Dimension: 閃光), which was made available for pre-order beginning on February 22.
+Enhypen's Japanese digital single "Always" was released on February 22.
+It was included on the track list of Enhypen's second Japanese single "Dimension: Senkō" (Dimension: 閃光).
 The single was released on May 3 and also featured Japanese versions of "Tamed-Dashed" and "Drunk-Dazed".
 "Tamed-Dashed" became the group's first number one song on the Billboard Japan Hot 100, with 386,142 units sold in the first week.
-The single became Enhypen's first Japanese release to exceed 300,000 copies sold according to Oricon, making Enhypen the fifth K-pop act to achieve this within one week of release.

-On June 14, Belift announced that Enhypen would be releasing their third extended play, Manifesto: Day 1, on July 4, with a trailer titled "Walk the Line" released on the same day.
+On June 14, Belift announced that Enhypen would be releasing their third EP, Manifesto: Day 1, on July 4, with a trailer titled "Walk the Line" released on the same day.
 The EP became their second million-selling album and made them the fastest K-pop group to achieve two such albums.

-On July 12, the group received their ninth music show win on SBS MTV's The Show with "Future Perfect (Pass the Mic)", followed by wins on Show Champion and Music Bank.
+On July 12, the group received their ninth music show win on The Show with "Future Perfect (Pass the Mic)", followed by wins on Show Champion and Music Bank.

 In July, it was announced that Enhypen would be embarking on their first world tour, Manifesto, starting in September 2022 in Seoul and ending in Japan in November.
-It was also confirmed that on August 12, they would release the original song "I Need The Light" as the theme for the Playlist and Naver NOW drama Mimicus, which would air beginning on July 22.
+On August 12, they released the original song "I Need The Light" as the theme for the drama series Mimicus.
+The same day, Esquire Korea officially announced that Enhypen would be on the cover of its September 2022 issue.